scotty-c/puppet-golang/README.md

 ```
 include golang
 ```
 To customise the install please see the below examples.
+The deafult param is now to install from package !!!!

 To install from source: